inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 ## Composition Over Monoliths

-InSpatial Run isn't a traditional monolithic framework—it's a carefully orchestrated symphony of single-purpose, replaceable abstractions.
+InSpatial Run isn't a traditional monolithic framework it's a carefully orchestrated symphony of single-purpose, replaceable abstractions.
 Each @in module follows one core principle: **easy to add, easy to remove from any existing program**.

 ### The Composability Mandate